-Both the symposium and the training program are patterned after The Bowen Center for the Study of the Family in Georgetown, Washington, DC.
+Both the symposium and the training program are patterned after The Bowen Center for the Study of the Family in Georgetown, Washington, DC, of which we are a satellite.
 Our annual symposium is intended to broaden the community's awareness of Bowen Theory and provide practical knowledge to people working in health care, social work, clergy, business, and community organizations.
 The symposium also launches an eight month training program in Bowen Theory.
 Our professional training program provides a basic introduction and training in Bowen Theory, the study of natural systems, and the family.
-Through collaboration with The University of Tennessee at Chattanooga's Continuing Education Department, credits will be available for both the symposium and for the training program for additional fees.
+Through collaboration with The University of Tennessee at Chattanooga's Continuing Education Department, credits will be available for both the symposium and the training program for additional fees.

 Bowen Theory Education Center's